 For me, the double whammy of guilt and shame hit me in the emergency room.
 My daughter was being transferred to another hospital, where she would be held for 72 hours on a Form 1 after she refused treatment for her depression.

 I tried to wear a brave face while the doctors completed the paperwork, but still tears welled up in my eyes.
-When my daughter saw them, she looked at me hard, her own baby blues were ice cold as she asked, “Why are you crying?”
+When my daughter saw them, she looked at me, her own baby blues ice cold, and asked, “Why are you crying?”

 She blames me.

 That was the first thought in my head, closely followed by this is my fault and a flood of evidence that supported this belief.
 I missed too many family dinners and depression’s early warning signs.
 I made a comment about the amount of sugar she was eating.
 When she was a baby, I let her cry herself to sleep.